andreeastoica2212/Logarithmic-Grayscale/README.md

 # Logarithmic-Grayscale
 The algorithm involves image enhancement and is used in multiple fields such as biometrics.
+More details can be found in documentatie.